vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 1. Go to Android Studio \| New \| Import Project

-2. Navigate to the folder where you unpacked the SDK, open the samples folder, and choose the sample project you want to import.
-In this example, we choose the barcode-sample project.
+2. Navigate to the folder where you unpacked the SDK, open the samples folder, and choose the hellopowatag-sample project to import.
 Click OK to open it.

     <img src="{{ '/images/powatag_mobile_sdks_android_start_import.png' | prepend: site.baseurl }}" height="400" />